placeholder

 Upper-class students/residents who live in the Village or any of our apartment options (Lakeview, Westview, Cornell, or 601 WF) are not required to purchase a meal plan.

-Requests to change the meal plan will be accepted through September 15 for the Fall semester and January 15 for the Winter semester.
+Requests to change the swipe meal plans will be accepted through September 15 for the Fall semester and January 15 for the Winter semester.
 After this deadline, no requests to change the meal plan will be honored, no matter what class level the student is or where they reside.

 • Options for Walton, Sellers, Wise, and Downing Expand dropdown